BrianInGermany/americansingermany/channel_list.md

 ### Other Channels
 - [#chat-roulette](https://americansingermany.slack.com/archives/C017AUQHKDX)
-  - Join channel to be auto-matched in four-way chats once a week.
-You will be asked every Friday if you want to participate on Monday.
+  - Join channel to be auto-matched in four-way chats about once a week.

 ### Note
 - You must have an account on our Slack for these links to work, as they link directly to the respective channels.
 Create an account via [http://join.americansingermany.club](http://join.americansingermany.club]), or request an invite on the home page.